 His first bracelet wins came during the 1982 WSOP.
 Sklansky won the $1,000 Draw High and $800 Mixed Doubles events.
 The next year he clipped on another bracelet with a win in the $1,000 Limit Omaha event.

 He had several final-table finishes at the WSOP in the following years as well as cashes and final tables in other tournaments up until 1991.
 Then Sklansky dropped off the poker tournament radar.

 He didn't give up the game, though; he just shifted gears in the poker world.
 Instead of tournaments, he continued to play in cash games, which he prefers, and by that point he was also working on his poker and gambling books.

-In 1983 he co-wrote Winning Poker with Roger Dionne and has since written 12 more books on various forms of poker and gambling.
+In 1983 David Sklansky co-wrote Winning Poker with Roger Dionne and has since written 12 more books on various forms of poker and gambling.
 His most popular, 1753, was first released in 1987, and his most recent book was '>8937, released in May 2006 and co-written by Ed Miller.

 He has also produced two instructional videos for poker players and continues to write articles for poker magazines and other publications.
 Going even further into the gambling industry, Sklansky is often sought out by casinos, Internet gaming sites and gaming device companies who are looking for a consultant.
 One example is he helped develop the new casino game World Poker Tour All-In Hold'em by Lakes Entertainment.